 - Center for Spoken Language Understanding

-- OHSU Neurology clinics
+- OHSU Brain Institute

-REKNEW Projects have reached out to several populations, including adults with Alzheimer’s disease (AD), Primary Progressive Aphasia (PPA), Locked-in Syndrome (LIS), Dysarthria, and Amyotrophic Lateral Sclerosis (ALS).
+REKNEW projects have reached out to several populations, including adults with Alzheimer’s disease (AD), Primary Progressive Aphasia (PPA), Locked-In Syndrome (LIS), Dysarthria, and Amyotrophic Lateral Sclerosis (ALS).
 We have also looked at the outcomes of training caregivers in Alzheimer’s Care Units to use communication systems with their residents.

 Melanie Fried-Oken Awarded ASHA Fellowship and Outstanding Researcher of the Year Award

 Dr. Melanie Fried-Oken recently became a Fellow of the American Speech-Language-Hearing Association (ASHA).
 This honor is given to members of this national organization who are recognized for their leadership and scientific contributions to the field of Communication Sciences and Disorders.
 Melanie was awarded this honor at the 2017 ASHA Convention, which was held in Los Angeles, CA. This same year, Melanie received the Outstanding Researcher of the Year award from the Oregon Speech-Language-Hearing Association.
 She acknowledges the commitment, integrity and input of the REKNEW team for adding evidence to the field of AAC.
 She states that she could not have received these awards without their collaboration.

 Deadlines Announced for RESNA Student Design Competitions

 Click on links below for full details and guidelines.
 Good luck on your submission!